 Xbox Series X price: game bundles

-We know that Microsoft have teamed up with EA to bring over 60 of EA's biggest games to Xbox Game Pass Ultimate, which gives you access to 100+ games stored in the cloud.
+We know that Microsoft has teamed up with EA to bring over 60 of EA's biggest games to Xbox Game Pass Ultimate, which gives you access to 100+ games stored in the cloud.

-We can also expect the Xbox Series X and Series S to come bundled with accessories like wireless controllers and subscriptions to the online gaming platform Xbox Live.
+Retailers such as Best Buy are already offering the Xbox Series X and Series S bundled with accessories such as extra wireless controllers and subscriptions to the online gaming platform Xbox Live.
 Stay tuned, and we'll bring you more as we get it.

 Check out the best Xbox Live Gold deals